tedmoore/schelp2/docs/Classes/Monitor.md

 Returns true if the group is still playing.### `group` Return the group in which all mapping synths are running.### `numChannels` Return the number of input channels.### `copy`
 Return a copy of the receiver, with the same channel setting, but not running.
-You can run it with the settings by sending it the [#-play](#-play) message, and pass in any modifications you want to make.### `playToBundle`
+You can run it with the settings by sending it the [play](#play) message, and pass in any modifications you want to make.### `playToBundle`
 Adds all playing osc messages to a bundle, passed as an argument.
 The bundle object should implement the method **.add**